2013 Volkswagen CC Expert Review:New Car Test Drive

 The suspension can't earn grades like the engine, however, especially not when it's asked to perform at its sport-tuned description.
 The overall handling is not particularly crisp, but the turn-in is sharp enough.
 If all you ask for is a solid and smooth highway ride on a firm suspension that doesn't rock or wallow, no worries.
 The electromechanical power steering makes maneuvering in parking lots easy.

 The Volkswagen CC is a unique car that succeeds.
-A four-seat, four-door, it feels and looks like a luxury coupe but with a base price under $30,000.
-The interior materials in the Volkswagen CC are very high quality, especially the leather seats, which would be at home in a Maserati.
+A five-seat, four-door, it feels and looks like a luxury coupe but with a base price around $30,000.
+The interior materials in the Volkswagen CC are very high quality, especially the leather seats, even in a more expensive car.
 The overachieving turbocharged 2.0 engine holds its own with the big boys, along with the DSG transmission; it's smooth and strong enough that the expensive VR6 isn't needed.
 Needing the winter capability of 4Motion all-wheel drive is the best justification for the VR6.
 The brakes are excellent, the ride firm but smooth.

 Options As Tested